Top 3 Dim Sum Restaurants in Chinatown You Must Try

 Chicago’s Chinatown is home to some of the best restaurants in the city.
 Sundays can be especially crowded in this area, usually around brunch, as dim sum, a popular culinary tradition, is served in most of the restaurants.
 But with the multitude of restaurants to choose from, how would you know what the best options are for dim sum, as far as for food, service, and atmosphere?
 Here are our Chinatown picks to help you narrow it down.

 Triple Crown Restaurant, located on the main strip in Chinatown, is a classic spot for becoming entranced in the dim sum experience.
 The setting is in a large dining room, with small and large tables, and during the typical hours it’s served, between 9am – 3pm, you can see servers pushing carts around with the various offerings from which you can choose from.
-The cart usually contains desserts like custard tarts and coconut jello, and savory bites like fried shrimp rolls.
 When you order from the menu, that’s where you can get anything cooked fresh.
-The shrimp dumplings, spare ribs in black bean sauce, octopus, and rice-egg-meat filled lotus leaves are must-haves.
+The Soy Glazed Chicken Wings, Spare Ribs in black bean sauce, and Mini Octopus are must-haves.
 The atmosphere is homey and the staff is friendly, although when busy, they can forget your drinks.
 Their hot times are usually around noon and 6pm on Sunday, as they serve certain dim sum items until late in the day.
-Dim sum is also served any time during the week, if you’d like to avoid the Sunday crowds.
+Dim sum is also served any time during the week if you’d like to avoid the Sunday crowds.
 The restaurant is located upstairs, and if you can grab a seat by the windows, you can people-watch and catch great views of “Old Chinatown.”

 2131 South Archer Avenue

 Phoenix is another dim sum staple in Chinatown and has more of an elegant setting, with beautiful crystal chandeliers.
 The restaurant is located upstairs, with large windows to oversee the hustle and bustle of famous Archer Avenue.
-Dim sum is also served on push carts, and they also have large banquet rooms to serve parties of 10 or more.
+Dim sum is also served on push carts and has large banquet rooms to serve parties of 10 or more.
 Prime time for this restaurant is between 10am – 12pm on Sunday, as it’s the most centrally located dim sum restaurant, settled between Old Chinatown and Chinatown Square.
 This place is also good for serving large parties, as the food always comes out fast and fresh.
-We recommend the creamy egg custard bun and the mango pudding.
-They also offer dim sum during off-hours on weekdays, with a 20 percent discount for cash-only purchases.
+We recommend the Steamed Egg Custard with Ginger Juice and the Beef Tenderloin with Maggi Sause.
+They also offer dim sum during off-hours on weekdays.
 This restaurant is great for a more traditional dim sum experience.

 2168 South Archer Avenue